ManishJangid007/typo_zap_windows/PROJECT_SUMMARY.md

 ## 🚀 What We Built

 **TypoZap for Windows** is a complete WPF utility app that automatically corrects grammar and spelling using Google's Gemini AI API.
-The app provides a seamless experience where users can press **Ctrl+Shift+O** from anywhere to grab selected text, send it for AI-powered correction, and paste the improved version back.
+The app provides a seamless experience where users can press **Ctrl+Alt+Q** from anywhere to grab selected text, send it for AI-powered correction, and paste the improved version back.

 ## ✨ Key Features Implemented

 ### ✅ **Core Functionality**
-- **Global Hotkey**: Ctrl+Shift+O works system-wide
+- **Global Hotkey**: Ctrl+Alt+Q works system-wide
 - **AI Grammar Correction**: Integrates with Google's Gemini API
 - **System Tray App**: Lightweight, always accessible from system tray
 - **Smart Clipboard Management**: Preserves original clipboard contents